 Does link building work?

 There are mixed views on the power of link building.
 While there are plenty of link building strategies, some are more productive than others.
+Moreover, the success of your strategy also depends on the SEO link building tools you choose, the people you collaborate with, and many other factors.

 However, the general consensus is that the practice can be very effective and should be a part of your SEO strategy – 72 percent of SEO professionals believe backlinks are a significant ranking factor.